eskinmi/seqopt/README.md

 ## terminology

 `Experiment` : An experiment is a complete trial cycle, where all the keys in the
 population is tried and feedback is collected.
-Experiments are looged at the end
+Experiments are logged in property
-of the experiments in `seqopt.model.experiments`.
-Experiment logs are collected in `seqopt.model.logger` object.
+`seqopt.experiments`.
+Each experiment is logged in `seq_opt.experiment_logs` during the course of the experiment.

 ## example use